John Taylor & Co Bellfoundry

 UK Bell Foundries

-There is still much to do on site which necessitated the preparation of a Heritage Lottery Fund (HLF) grant application to secure funds to undertake the restoration of the remaining buildings and provide a new built section for improved public access and engagement, and a national bell archive centre and enhanced museum.
-This element of work was developed as an overarching masterplan of the complex site, taking into account enhanced Taylor Bellfoundry industrial processes, visitor arrival, dedicated and safe visitor route, resource facilities such as a specially constructed archive, extended museum exhibition and activity space and other facilities.
+There is still much to do on site.
+HLF funding is now secured to undertake the first stage of the restoration of the remaining buildings, provide improved public access and engagement, a national bell archive centre and enhanced museum.
+The current proposals include improved visitor arrival, dedicated and safe visitor route, resource facilities, a specially constructed archive, extended museum exhibition and activity space as well as enhanced Taylor Bellfoundry Industrial methods to increase productivity.